awsdocs/amazon-ec2-user-guide/doc_source/efa.md

 ## Supported interfaces and libraries<a name="efa-mpi"></a>

-EFA supports the following interfaces and libraries:
+EFAs support the following interfaces and libraries:
 + Open MPI 3\.1\.3 and later
++ Open MPI 4\.0 or newer is preferred for Graviton
 + Intel MPI 2019 Update 5 and later
 + NVIDIA Collective Communications Library \(NCCL\) 2\.4\.2 and later